How much time do your customers actually spend online these days?

 Aside from having a mobile-friendly website, there are a few other things you can do on your own to improve your visibility and online presence.
 These include improving your search engine rankings, creating great content that people want to link to, and curating content.
 The higher your website ranks in the search results the better.
-According to Gravitate Online, a sample of over 8 million clicks shows that over 94 percent of users clicked on a first page result and less than 6 percent actually clicked to the second page and selected a result displayed there.
-If you ever need a little help, check out one of our Constant Contact Partners in your area.
+According to Gravitate Online, a sample of over 8 million clicks shows that over 94 percent of users clicked on a first-page result and less than 6 percent actually clicked to the second page and selected a result displayed there.

-Other places you can become visible include sites like Google Places, Yelp, Foursquare, Yellow Pages, etc. You just want to make sure your listings are updated.
-Many of these sites also have mobile applications that allow customers to discover new businesses while they’re on the go.
+Other places you can become visible include sites like Google My Business, Yelp, Foursquare, Yellow Pages, etc. You just want to make sure your listings are updated.
 Be sure to claim your business today!

 You must also be social

-There’s more than one reason why a small business might avoid social media, but one of the most common excuses is that it is too time consuming.
+There’s more than one reason why a small business might avoid social media, but one of the most common excuses is that it is too time-consuming.
 I couldn’t agree more.
 That’s why there are several tools you can use to help simplify and manage your social media.
 My personal favorite is Hootsuite.
 Hootsuite is a social media dashboard that lets me effortlessly manage all of my social media content, schedule future posts, and even track my Constant Contact Email reporting.
-And, if I manage 5 or less social media platforms, it is completely free!
+And, if I manage 3 or fewer social media platforms, it is completely free!